 Another key question in the design of our system is the appropriate placement of the inverse multiplexer in the end-to-end connection.
 In principle, this function can be located at almost any point between the WAN link terminations and the connection end-point (e.g., origin server), including the end-point itself.
-The preferred location depends on many factors including the type of WAN links, whether collaborating devices agree to connect to a common multiplexing point, and how generally accessible the multiplexing service must be from a wide range of origin servers.
+The preferred location depends on many factors including the type of WAN links, who is providing the aggregation service, whether collaborating devices agree to connect to a common multiplexing point, and how generally accessible the multiplexing service must be from a wide range of origin servers.

-If all the WAN links from a piconet terminate at the same point, a preferred location for the inverse multiplexer is that termination point.
+If all the WAN links from a $MC^2$ terminate at the same point, a preferred location for the inverse multiplexer is that termination point.
 It is natural to think of a proxy providing this service, and to ease our discussion, we will simply use this term to refer to the location of the inverse multiplexer, regardless of whether a distinct physical component is used to implement the function.
-If the proxy is located near the WAN link termination points, then it is likely easier and more efficient for a wide range of services to use the proxy to transfer data to the piconet.
-The proxy can also be located at the network edge close to the origin server, or even at the origin server itself.
-While this location avoids the potential restriction of requiring a common WAN link termination point, piconet members might have to communicate with different aggregation services to communicate with different servers.
+If the proxy is located near the WAN link termination points, then it is likely easier and more efficient for a wide range of services to use the proxy to transfer data to the $MC^2$ .
+In such a case the aggregation service can be provided as a value-added service by the $MC^2$ members' common Internet Service Provider (ISP).
+The proxy can alternatively be located at the network edge close to the origin server, or even at the origin server itself.
+While this location avoids the potential restriction of requiring a common WAN link termination point, $MC^2$ members might have to communicate with different aggregation services to communicate with different servers.
+As we will describe later, one can also envision an aggregation service being provided by a third party by placing proxy in the middle of the network.